-The inspirational Scots patriot, William Wallace was the second of three sons of Malcolm Wallace, a landholder of Elderslie near Paisley and Margaret Crauford.
+The stalwart figure of William Wallace bestrides the pages of Scottish history like a colossus.
+The inspirational Scots patriot was the second of three sons of Malcolm Wallace, a landholder of Elderslie near Paisley and Margaret Crauford.
 William's birthdate is a matter of dispute all that can that can be said with certainty is that it occured around 1270 - 1276.
 He was educated by his uncle, who may have been a parson, at Dunipace, in Stirlingshire.

 His father had refused to pay homage to the English king, Edward I. Malcolm descended from Richard Wallace, of Welsh extraction, who had followed the Stewart family to Scotland in the twelfth century.
 The surname Wallace is purported to mean Welsh, or possibly 'foreigner'.
 Malcolm Wallace was killed at Loudon Hill in the latter months of 1291 by an English knight named Fenwick.
 William himself was declared an outlaw when he killed an Englishman named Selby, who had insulted him.
 He later killed two English soldiers in a fracas over poaching fish.

 Following the extinction in the male line of the ruling House of Dunkeld, when Alexander III inadvertantly tumbled over a cliff on a stormy night in 1286 , and the death of his only grand-daughter, the six year old Margaret, the 'Maid of Norway', Scotland was left without a monarch with no clear successor and a number of contenders vied for the honour.
 The formidable King Edward I of England was asked to arbitrate and his choice fell upon John Balliol (1248-c.1315), who was set up as a puppet king, with himself pulling the strings.